Pankajroul0204/Ajax-crud/README.md

 # Ajax-crud
-Simple html ajax crud using mysql and php
+Simple html ajax crud using mysql and php. jquery is used.